kumaravelrajan/kumaravelrajan.github.io/_posts/basic-econ-sowell/2025-11-04-exercises-basic-economics-sowell.md

     - economics

-description: My notes from reading Basic Economics - Thomas Sowell
+description: My answers for the exercises given in Basic Economics - Thomas Sowell
-title: Notes on "Basic Economics" by Thomas Sowell
+title: Exercise solutions for questions in "Basic Economics" by Thomas Sowell
+hidden: true
 ---
 # Part I: Prices and markets

-## Special mention - Scarcity and competition

-Quoting directly from the book -

-Scarcity means that everyone’s desires cannot be satisfied completely, regardless of which particular economic system or government policy we choose—and regardless of whether an individual or a society is poor or prosperous, wise or foolish, noble or ignoble.

-**Competition among people for scarce resources is inherent.
-It is not a question whether we like or dislike competition.
-Scarcity means that we do not have the option to choose whether or not to have an economy in which people compete.**

-That is the only kind of economy that is possible—and our only choice is among the particular methods that can be used for that competition.

 ## 1) Can there be a growing scarcity without a growing shortage—or a growing shortage without a growing scarcity?
 Explain with examples.